maianegabriele/png-highquality-photoshop/README.md

 3. At Photoshop go to File > Scripts > Browse and find your script.
 4. Once you select it will already run.

-Note that you cna create an action with it and set a personalized shortcut, this way it become really easy to save your on going projects.
+Note that you can create an action with it and set a personalized shortcut, this way it become really easy to save your on going projects.